 Developing the skills of your staff can be undertaken in a variety of ways.
-Using the 70-20-10 rule gives your employees different ways to learn and grow their existing skills.
-This is also a good way to retain your valued employees or manage your workforce through change.
+Using the 70-20-10 rule gives your employees different ways to learn and to grow their existing skills.
+This is also a good way to retain your valued employees and/or manage your workforce through change.

-70 per cent experiential learning 20 per cent social learning 10 per cent formal learning Learn via Job-related experiences Increased responsibility in current role so they can safely learn by doing Interactions with others Coaching/mentoring Giving feedback Researching Formal education Attendance at training sessions held by local training providers Example Josh to take on more responsibility with ordering supplies Simon to mentor Colin and Josh on farm management Certificate II in AgricultureUsing Microsoft office packageAdvanced Excel
+70 per cent experiential learning 20 per cent social learning 10 per cent formal learning Learn via Job-related experiences Increased responsibility in current role so they can safely learn by doing Interactions with others Coaching/mentoring Giving feedback Researching Formal education Attendance at training sessions held by local training providers Example Joe to take on more responsibility with ordering supplies • Darren to mentor Scott in business management Dip.
+Business Management and Leadership Using Microsoft Office package - Advanced Excel

-Information about training programs supported by the Queensland Government can be found at www.desbt.gld.gov.au/training/employers.
-You can also find information about workforce initiatives on the Department of Agriculture and Fisheries website at www.daf.qld.gov.au
+Information about training programs supported by the Queensland Government can be found at www.desbt.qld.gov.au/training/employers